WrinkleDeficit/VQGAN-CLIP-ENVS/README.md

 # VQGAN-CLIP-ENVS
-Anaconda3 environments for running VQGAN-CLIP locally
+Anaconda3 environment dumps for running VQGAN-CLIP locally with different models.

+# vqgan-env-gumbel-imagenet
+Env for Gumbel and ImageNet
+# vqgan-env-sflckr
+Env for sflckr
+# vqgan-env-faceshq
+Env for faceshq